edwelker/website/content/posts/high-performance-css-code-design.md

 Then start the tedious process of tearing out the previous code and replacing with a grid structure..
 The end product will be far more efficient and easier to maintain.
 (Which grid should you use?
 Which every you choose!
 As long as you are using one your code will be cleaner and more efficient.)

-### “Media Blocks”
+### "Media Blocks”

-One pattern that Ms. Sullivan found frequently on the Facebook site is something she has coined a “Media Block,” which [she defines](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) as “an image to the left, with descriptive content to the right.”
+One pattern that Ms. Sullivan found frequently on the Facebook site is something she has coined a "Media Block,” which [she defines](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) as "an image to the left, with descriptive content to the right.”
 Simply put, this is just a compound object, which is slightly more abstract than the previous examples.
 She analyzes these media blocks in two steps.
 First define their constant functional properties (what they do), then identify the variables in the design (parts could fluctuate in certain conditions).

 Not all sites will contain objects like these, but if yours does, identifying the patterns will help to reduce code duplication and promote code reuse.